yumaloop/old-jekyll-blog-site/_posts/2020-03-01-bash_script_for_git_push.md

 ---

 In Git, commit messages are very imoportant to avoid confused commit log in your branch.
-But in small project that you develope alone, thinking about every commit message might be dull.
+But in some small projects that you develope alone, thinking about every commit message might be dull.

 I usualy use the following script to send local data to the remote repository.
+Please try it.

 ```bash
 #!/bin/bash